strouddm/agent-smith/README.md

 - Manages conversation flow
 - Integrates search functionality
 - Uses LangGraph for workflow management
-- **Evaluates search needs and query formulation using both the full conversation history and the latest user question**
+- **Evaluates search needs and query formulation using both the full conversation history and the latest user question, ensuring robust context awareness**

 ### SearchTool Class
 - Performs web searches using DuckDuckGo
-- **Transforms search queries using the entire conversation context and the latest user message**
+- **Transforms search queries using the entire conversation context and the latest user message for more accurate and relevant results**
 - Includes rate limiting and retry mechanisms

 ### ChatInterface Class